MartinZazpe/About-me/README.md

 I graduated from DigitalHouse fullstack bootcamp where I learnt how to build websites with NodeJS and had experience working with a team using SCRUM all along the way.

-## 🔭 I’m currently working on:
-I'm currently working on a portfolio project for an actor client as well as smaller project that uses free API´s provided by NASA.

-## 🌱 I’m currently learning:
+## 🌱 What am i currently working on?:
-Building projects and learning React!
+I am currently working on my react skills.

 ## 🤝 Let´s get in touch: